 Illustration 6: Controls for multiple Queue list selections

-Jobs are queued to print when they display a quantity greater than zero.
-If no functions to suppress printing are selected on the Unit Options tab, queued print jobs will begin printing immediately in the order they are listed in the queue.
-Units held for future nesting will display a quantity to print without initiating printing.
+Jobs are queued to print when a quantity greater than zero is shown in the Copies column of the Print Queue.
+If no functions to suppress the printing, such as Hold For Layout or Single Row Nesting, are selected on the Unit Options tab, the queued print jobs will begin printing immediately.
+The jobs will print in the order they are listed in the Print Queue.
+Any Print Units being held for future nesting will display a quantity to print without initiating printing.

-The Print Queue's Output column displays the actual physical output that has been completed for the job.
+The Output column displays the actual physical output that has been completed for the job.

 Initiates the RIP and Print process for job or jobs selected, entering the default quantity of one.
-Clicking the printer button on the tool bar will add additional copies to print one at a time.
+Clicking the Printer from the buttons, above the queues, will add additional copies to print one at a time.

-Opens selected job(s) on the layout tab.
-Since jobs listed in the print queue are already RIP’d, they will be displayed on the Layout tab with solid blue outlines.
-RIP’d images cannot be edited or rotated in the layout without re-RIPing.
+Opens selected job(s) on the Layout tab.
+Since jobs listed in the Print Queue are already ripped, they will be displayed on the Layout tab with solid blue outlines.
+Note: Ripped images cannot be edited or rotated in the layout without re-ripping.
 Learn more about this in the Layout section of online help.

-Launches the Print Queues window (Illustration 7).
+Launches the Print Queue properties window (Illustration 7).
 The Delete button here will remove the entry from the Print Queue only.
-Note that the job name entry window will change the listing in the Print Queue only; it will not update to the RIP queue entry for the job.
+Note that the job name entry window will change the listing in the Print Queue only; it will not update to the RIP Queue entry for the job.
 You can also change the job name shown in the Notes column by selecting Edit Notes from the Print Queue right click menu.

-When selecting multiple jobs, only Copies to print and Delete are available options.
-As with the corresponding RIP Queue properties screens, changes will only take place if you exit these windows by pressing OK.
+When selecting multiple jobs, only Copies to Print and Delete are available options.
+Note: Changes will only take place if you exit the window by pressing OK.

 Illustration 7: Print Queue Entry Editing